GPT-5.5 Costs 2× More Than GPT-5.4 for the Same Job. Here's the Math.

 The Sonnet 4.6 number is the one to look at.
 Sonnet 4.6 lands within 1% of GPT-5.4's bill at this volume, and Anthropic publishes its own benchmark wins for routine tasks.
 If GPT-5.5 → Sonnet 4.6 is a viable swap for your workload, that's a $236/month difference per 30k requests, before you scale.

-Hidden gotcha: context-tier pricing
+The context-tier pricing trap

 Gemini 2.5 Pro and 3.1 Pro publish a single price, but quietly double over 200K input tokens.
-Gemini 2.5 Pro is $1.25/$10 below 200K, then $2.50/$15 above.
-The doubling applies to the entire prompt, not just the overage.
-If you're running a RAG pipeline that often blows past 200K with retrieved context, your bill is twice what the headline number implies.
-Switching to a Flash variant or to Claude (which keeps a flat rate to 1M tokens) is usually the right move.
+Gemini 2.5 Pro is $1.25 input / $10 output below 200K, then $2.50 / $15 above.
+Gemini 3.1 Pro: $2 / $12 below, $4 / $18 above.
+The doubling applies to the entire prompt, not just the overage past 200K.

 What about cache disabled?